 Equipment Needed

-You are going to need a large baking dish.
+You will need a large baking dish.
 Just remember the pasta is going to expand once baked so use a dish that will hold everything.
-I use this 13 x 9 casserole dish, but any dish in this size will work.
+I use this 13 x 9 casserole dish, but any dish of this size will work.

 How to Make Meatball Pasta Casserole

 Step 1.
 Before you get started, heat the oven to 425F.
-Prep a baking dish with cooking spray and set aside.
+Prep a baking dish with cooking spray, then set it aside.

 Step 3.
 Next, cover the baking dish with aluminum foil and bake the casserole for 45 minutes.
 Remove the foil and check if the pasta is done.
 It should be firm and cooked through.
 If the pasta needs more time, replace the foil and bake for several more minutes.